 ABOUT GI Geographical Indications (GIs) are associated with the legacy of a product connected with a specific location having unique blend of nature, culture, tradition, and artisan.
-In India, there are several registered GIs and there are numerous GIs which are not yet registered officially, but are potential registerable Gls.
-GI based on classes to Natural Goods, Food Stuff Manufactured Goods.
-Handicrafts or Agricultural Goods GI based on uniqueness, weather, and terrain of the place of origin Registered by the Authorized community of the GI Economic empowerment to Artisans, Producers, and Manufacturers 512+ registered Gls and numerous unregistered Gls existence in India Legal Protection from unfair usage Gl Sign or symbol indicating Geographical Origin or location Social Uplifting and continuing the Legacy of the Nation Prevents counterfeiting and ensures genuineness of products Preservation of local Culture, Tradition, and Legacy
+In India, there are several registered Gls and there are numerous Gls which are not yet registered officially, but are potential registerable Gls.
+GI based on classes to Natural Goods, Food Stuff Manufactured Goods, Handicrafts or Agricultural Goods GI based on uniqueness, weather, and terrain of the place of origin Registered by the Authorized community of the GI Economic empowerment to Artisans, Producers, and Manufacturers 650+ registered Gls and numerous unregistered Gls existence in India Preservation of local Culture, Tradition, and Legacy Legal Protection from unfair usage Gl Sign or symbol indicating Geographical Origin or location Social Uplifting and continuing the Legacy of the Nation Prevents counterfeiting and ensures genuineness of products